DFE-Digital/school-placements-alpha-prototype/app/content/how-initial-teacher-training-placements-work.md

 There may be financial support available to schools who are able to take on ITT placements.

-Talk to a local teacher training provider [link] or a Teaching School Hub if you're inter
+Talk to a [local teacher training provider](https://www.gov.uk/find-postgraduate-teacher-training-courses) or a Teaching School Hub if you're interested in hosting a trainee teacher at your school or in training your teachers to become mentors.

-If you'd like to know the training path for trainees in your area, search Find
+If you'd like to know the training path for trainees in your area, search [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).

-There is more information about ITT in the Initial Teacher Training collection. https://www.gov.uk/education/initial-teacher-training-itt
+There is more information about ITT in the [Initial Teacher Training collection](https://www.gov.uk/education/initial-teacher-training-itt).